Prakersh123/arya_data_validator/readme.md

  ## ARRAY
 - We support following properties
   - ## noEmptyArray: true
-      -To check whether the given array is not empty.
+      - To check whether the given array is not empty.
   - ## length: y(Integer)
       - To check whether the given array has length equal to y.
   - ## minimumLength: y(Integer)